amartincolby/Rust-Quick-Guide/README.md

     In the above JavaScript code, a function can be used before its declaration.
 But this code will fail because the `displayMessage` call is relying on `message`, which is declared _after_ the call.
 If Rust tried to allow the usage of functions with outside values, the function would not be able to know where to find this value.
 Thus, Rust simply prevents this.

     There are many uses for this pattern, though, and Rust allows it through the use of the aforementioned anonymous functions.
-Unlike JavaScript, where a function is only a closure if it encloses external values, Rust simply calls all anonymous functionS "closures" as a way to differentiate them from normal functions. */
+Unlike JavaScript, where a function is only a closure if it encloses external values, Rust simply calls all anonymous functions "closures" as a way to differentiate them from normal functions. */

-    let food = "cookies";
+    let food = String::from("cookies");
+    let closure_food = |x: i32| println!("You have {x} {food}");

+    // Values captured by closures are borrowed by default.
+    // let attempted_move = food; // This fails.
+    // While a simple reference use succeeds. println!("{food}");
+    closure_food(42);

+    /* Just as earlier, mutable borrows are treated more strictly.
+Any closure which mutates its mutable captured values must also be labeled with the `mut` keyword and no references can be created between the declaration of the closure and its use. */

+    let mut drink = String::from("coffee");
+    let mut closure_drink = |x: i32| drink.push('s');

+    // println!("{drink}"); // This fails.
+    closure_drink(42);

+    /* Borrowing is the default behavior but ownership can be transferred via the `move` keyword.
+The primary use of this is to transfer a closure to another thread.
+Multithreading will be discussed later. */

+    let dessert = String::from("cheesecakes");
-    let closure = |x: i32| {
+    let closure_dessert = move |x: i32| println!("You have {x} {dessert}");

-        format!("You have {x} {food}")
-    };
+    // println!("{dessert}"); // This fails.

+    /* At this point, the value "cheesecakes" has not been destroyed.
+It is instead bound to the identifier for the closure `closure_dessert`.
+Only once `closure_dessert` falls out of scope will the value be destroyed. */

     /* Because closures are bound by let declarations, they are part of the dynamic environment along with the let values.
 As such, they can "see" each other.

-    But that's not the whole story!
-Just as let values and closures are part of the dynamic environment, you may have wondered if functions can enclose other entities from the static environment, and you are 100% correct.
+Just as let values and closures are part of the dynamic environment, functions can enclose other entities from the static environment.
 Both the below static value and constant value exist in the same realm as the function, so the function can indeed "enclose" them. */

     const OUTER_CONST: i32 = 42;
     static OUTER_STATIC: &str = "cookies";